This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Is Liberec vegetarian and vegan-friendly?

-We found food in Liberec to be quite meat-focused but there were veggie options at every restaurant we tried.
-When in the Czech Republic, the commonest vegetarian dish is fried or grilled cheese with a side of potatoes or salad.
+When in the Czech Republic, the most common vegetarian dish is fried or grilled cheese with a side of potatoes or salad.

-This guide to the most amazing things to do in Liberec is just the beginning of your journey.
 The essence of your quest lies in the people you will meet along the way, the landscapes you will capture with the eyes of your soul and the feelings that this blessed land will evoke in your hearts.

 WORDS & EDITING: Maria